Gategroup: Acquisitions (2007 to 2016)

 On 1 March 2007, Texas Pacific Group sold its remaining shares in Gate Gourmet to Merrill Lynch.

 On September 27, 2007, Gate Gourmet acquired a UK-based group operating under the Fernley and International Aviation Services (IAS) brands.
 The acquired companies offer services including aircraft cabin cleaning, aircraft washing, de-icing and toilet and water servicing; security activities such as baggage screening and document verification; airport executive lounges; and passenger services such as wheelchair and unaccompanied minor assistance.
 Along with Fernley and IAS, the group also includes Specialist Airport Services, European Airport Services and Airfield Services Ltd. The companies operate primarily in the UK, including at London's Heathrow, Gatwick, Stansted and Luton airports, as well as Manchester, Dublin, Cork, Shannon, Liverpool, East Midlands, Biggin Hill and Glasgow.
 European Airport Services also operates in Amsterdam; Brussels, and several other regional airports in France and the Netherlands.
 The new range of Gate Gourmet's aviation special services were renamed Gate Aviation Services.

-In May 2009 Gategroup was listed on the SIX Swiss Exchange under ticker GATE.
+In May 2009, Gategroup was listed on the SIX Swiss Exchange under ticker GATE.

-In 2010 the company acquired Cara Airline Solutions, the catering business from Cara Operations, thus investing in airline catering services in Canada.
+In 2010, the company acquired Cara Airline Solutions, the catering business from Cara Operations, thus investing in airline catering services in Canada.

-In 2012 Gategroup expanded its presence in the Asia Pacific by acquiring Qantas' Q Catering operations in Sydney and Cairns.
-They later took on the business activities of Pacific Flight Catering in New Zealand.
+In 2012, Gategroup expanded its presence in the Asia Pacific by acquiring two of QANTAS' QCatering flight kitchens, the Riverside kitchen in Sydney and the entire Cairns operation.
+The Riverside kitchen in Sydney operated as a third-party provider to other airlines and did not include QANTAS flight operations and should not be confused with the QCatering centre located at Sydney airport, now operated by DNATA.